2i2c-org/team-compass/projects/managed-hubs/incidents/after-incident.md

    - `Impact End Time` is when service was restored.
    Best guesses will do!
 2. **Add Data Sources**
-   - Link to the slack channel we created for this incident, with an appropriate time to cover all the messages
+   - Link to the Slack channel we created for this incident, with an appropriate time to cover all the messages
 3. **Fill out the timeline**
    - The goal is to be concise but make it possible for someone reading it to answer "what happened, and when?".
    - See [](incidents:postmortem-timeline) for more information.